dEAduction/dEAduction/CONTRIBUTING_V2.md

 fact, nobody is in the core-team.
 You just need to know the things that are relevant to *you* and what you want to do.

-A list of online resources is available at the end of this document.
+A [list](#resources-bonus) of online resources is available at the end of this document.
 They do not cover everything but are all useful to this project.
 Do not read them if you do not need or want to.

----

-# Contributing
+## Contributing

-## What do?
+### What do?

 Consider working on an existing issue [issue](https://github.com/dEAduction/dEAduction/issues); if you want to